 A game with 3 players has a special rule due to the odd number of players.
 Each player in the game will be dealt 15 cards, and 3 cards will be discarded into a pile separated from the play area.
 This pile is called the “kitty” or the “widow’s hand.”
-Three-handed Auction Pinochle has some elements of the Skat card game in it.
+Three-handed Pinochle has some elements of the Skat card game in it.

 A game begins with the deal.
 Depending on the number of players, the dealer will distribute cards in the above proportions.

 Next is the bidding phase.
 Like another fun trick-taking game, Spades, Pinochle operates on a system of “bids” or “contracts.”
 However, unlike in Spades, bids or contracts in the Pinochle card game are optional.

 Before the start of each hand, players may choose to predict the score that they expect to receive in a given round.
 In the case of a four-player partnership game, bids will be made on a team basis.